Want a Better Butt and Legs? Try These Exercises!

 A goblet squat is essentially a regular squat performed while holding the weight (most commonly a kettlebell or a dumbbell) in front of the body.
 This forces increased activation of the abdominals, which allows us to sink deeper into the squat.
 This increases the amount of work done by both the quads and the glutes, leading to maximal leg development.

 One key thing to focus on with these is to drive your knees out and imagine you are ‘spreading the floor apart’ on the way up from the bottom position.
-This promotes abduction of the hip, which greatly increases gluteous medius activation (which, as we know, is imperative to well-developed glutes).
+This promotes abduction of the hip, which greatly increases gluteus medius activation (which, as we know, is imperative to well-developed glutes).

 5. Single Leg Hip Lift

-Similar to the barbell hip thrust, the single leg hip lift is an extremely hip-dominant movement performed with bent legs.
+Similar to the barbell hip thrust, the single-leg hip lift is an extremely hip-dominant movement performed with bent legs.
 But rather than set up with our back on the bench, we set up with our back on the floor.
 And rather than drive up using both legs, we drive up using one!

 Using a single leg increases stability required at the hip, with seriously improves glute activation.
 So make sure you keep your ego at the door with these, as they are deceptively brutal!